Bill Joy: Early career

 Joy was born in the Detroit suburb of Farmington Hills, Michigan, to William Joy, a school vice-principal and counselor, and Ruth Joy.
 He earned a Bachelor of Science in electrical engineering from the University of Michigan and a Master of Science in electrical engineering and computer science from the University of California, Berkeley, in 1979.

-While a graduate student at Berkeley, he worked for Fabry's Computer Systems Research Group (CSRG) on the Berkeley Software Distribution (BSD) version of the Unix operating system.
+While a graduate student at Berkeley, he worked for Bob Fabry's Computer Systems Research Group (CSRG) on the Berkeley Software Distribution (BSD) version of the Unix operating system.
 He initially worked on a Pascal compiler left at Berkeley by Ken Thompson, who had been visiting the university when Joy had just started his graduate work.

 He later moved on to improving the Unix kernel, and also handled BSD distributions.
 Some of his most notable contributions were the ex and vi editors and the C shell.
 Joy's prowess as a computer programmer is legendary, with an oft-told anecdote that he wrote the vi editor in a weekend.
 Joy denies this assertion.
 A few of his other accomplishments have also been sometimes exaggerated; Eric Schmidt, CEO of Novell at the time, inaccurately reported during an interview in PBS's documentary Nerds 2.0.1 that Joy had personally rewritten the BSD kernel in a weekend.

 In 1980, he also wrote cat -v, about which Rob Pike and Brian W. Kernighan wrote that it went against Unix philosophy.

 According to a Salon article, during the early 1980s, DARPA had contracted the company Bolt, Beranek and Newman (BBN) to add TCP/IP to Berkeley UNIX.
 Joy had been instructed to plug BBN's stack into Berkeley Unix, but he refused to do so, as he had a low opinion of BBN's TCP/IP.
 So, Joy wrote his own high-performance TCP/IP stack.
 According to John Gage:

 BBN had a big contract to implement TCP/IP, but their stuff didn't work, and grad student Joy's stuff worked.
 So they had this big meeting and this grad student in a T-shirt shows up, and they said, "How did you do this?"
-And Bill said, "It's very simple — you read the protocol and write the code.
+And Bill said, "It's very simple – you read the protocol and write the code."